RoadieHQ/marketing-site/content/docs/scaffolder/writing-templates/index.md

 Full error message: `Pull request creation failed; caused by HttpError: You have exceeded a secondary rate limit.
 Please wait a few minutes before you try again.
 If you reach out to GitHub Support for help, please include the request ID`

 This happens when you try to make a PR to Github with too many files in the PR, triggering a Secondary rate limit in Github's api.
+This is currently an issue with the open source action [explained in detail here](https://github.com/backstage/backstage/issues/17188).

 This often happens when using the action in combination with a preceding `fetch:plain` action that pulls a full existing repository down, so that some files can be changed.